thedotxyz/pihole-unbound/README.md

-# Setup Pi-hole and Unbound on a Raspberry Pi
+# Setup Pi-hole and Unbound in Proxmox LXC Container or on Raspberry Pi
 Lightweight setup for running Pi-hole with Unbound as a local recursive DNS resolver.

 This setup is designed for: